ghr85/CC0202_Multi_Class_Ecosystem_HW/readme.md

 ## Notes

+* Splat! - The splat operator comes in handy when an unknown number of arguments is expected to be indexed in an array.
+This also seems to exist in Java and Javascript so presumed safe to use.
+* Start with those classes which have zero dependencies then work your way up to the most.
+* As you've used Require, methods for each relative class are available throughout all.

-Order of approach:
+###Order of approach:

 * Write it down on paper first - split it up into attributes and behaviours, understand what needs built.
-* Create UML mark-up detailing class interaction
+* Create Class Diagram utilising UML detailing classes & interaction
 * Set up directory, spec files and source code files, create Git repository and get that first commit in.
+* Begin with the classes which have zero dependencies and then work your way up.
 * Get your test requirements, file requirements and headers down then draw down from MiniTest to create test class.
-* Create setup data in test file to be used - create an @object of type to be tested.
+* Create setup data in each test file to be used - create an @object of each class necessary to be tested.
 * Create class in source file.
 Create initialize method.
 * Begin creating test functions, let it fail, then code it to pass.
 * Commit once passed.
 Keep a record, keep it clean.